Be found at the exact moment they are searching. Sign up and Get Listed

 Welcome to the Texas therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Texas cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Texas zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Texas zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Texas telehealth therapists.

 Texas has the second-largest state population in America, with 2015 estimates in the region of 27.5 million people.
 From 2010-2014, the median household income for people living in Texas was $52,576.